b3z/dt/README.md

 $ dt -A /tmp/aTask ping 8.8.8.8
 ```

-This will ping 8.8.8.8 but lets you detach with `CTRL + A + D`.
+This will ping 8.8.8.8 but lets you detach with `CTRL + \`.
 Detaching should be intuitiv for screen users.

 ### Compiling